Policies related to Computer Laboratory web pages

 The top-level web pages are designed to be simple in style (for quick download), uncluttered, attractive, easy to navigate, consistent in style, and centrally managed.
 They aim to follow the University house style for departments.

 The top-level web pages are managed by the pagemasters (firstname.lastname@example.org), with selected sections delegated to other members of staff.
-They are the first point of call for anyone wishing to alter something on a top-level page, or for anyone wishing to add a link to a top-level page.
-The top-level pages are edited via a Subversion repository and formatted using the ucampastool.
+The bottom line (footer) of each page should indicate a suitable contact for that page.
+They are the first point of call for anyone wishing to alter something on that page.
+The top-level pages are edited via a Subversion repository and formatted using the ucampas tool.

 - Annual review

 The top-level web pages will be checked annually, by the pagemaster, for out-of-date information and inconsistent links.
 It is expected that this check will take place over the summer.